atsaloli/cicd/gitlab-ci/01-setting-up-ci/13-enabling-ci-on-a-project.md

 ![stuck pipeline](img/stuck_pipeline.png)

-The pipeline is stuck in Pending, because we haven't setup any Runners yet.
+The pipeline is stuck in Pending, because we haven't setup any runners yet.
 We'll do that next.

 ### Definition: Runner